(Adjective) Having temporary effect

 For one, Marius Black had an absolutely wicked sense of humour.
 It snuck up on victims when they were least expecting it and left them spluttering long after it had passed.
 He was oddly likeable.

-Lucretia, however, was an evil taskmaster.
+Lucretia, however, was clearly related to Bellatrix and Narcisa.
 Harry sat with her every day of the week, and she wrestled manners into his posture and shoved a strange way of speaking down his throat.
-She dragged him up to her standards and held him to them.
+She dragged him up to her standards and held him to them by the throat.

 It made him uncomfortable, at first, to discover that of the inseparable duo, his own ancestor hated muggles far more passionately than Malfoy.
-Malfoy valued the privileges of their social circles, but William saw no saving graces at all.
+Malfoy saw them as ants but valued the privileges of their social circles.
+William saw no saving graces at all.

 Sensing more to the tale, Harry ventured hesitantly; "What happened?"